Terms & Conditions | About Open Prepaid Funeral Plans

 “Funeral Arrangement Fees” means the costs set out in the “Funeral Arrangements Services” section below.

-“Nominated Representative” The individual identified in the Purchase Agreement Form who you may choose to inform about the existence of the Funeral Plan.
+“Nominated Representative” The individual identified by you to act on your behalf and who you may choose to inform about the existence of the Funeral Plan.

-“Redemption” / “Redeemed” The point at which a death certificate, or Certificate for Burial or Cremation (GR021 in Northern Ireland) has been accepted by us.
+“Redemption” / “Redeemed” The point at which a death certificate, or Certificate for Burial or Cremation (GR021 in Northern Ireland) has been accepted by us but the funeral of the Covered Life has not yet taken place.

 “Trust” means the Open Prepaid Funeral Trust, the Trustees of which can be contacted at: Secretary to the Board of Trustees, Open Prepaid Funerals Trust, The American Barns, Banbury Road, Warwick, CV35 0AE.